 Many homeowners insurance policies exclude losses that are the result of a government agency’s action, such as confiscating, destroying, or seizing your property.
 Sometimes there is an exception to this insurance exclusion for property destroyed by a government agency that’s trying to prevent a fire from spreading.

-Just because your homeowners’ insurance excludes certain events doesn’t mean you can’t get coverage for them.
+Just because your homeowners insurance excludes certain events doesn’t mean you can’t get coverage for them.
 Often, you can buy endorsements or other policies to address the event in consideration.

 For example, most homeowners insurance policies don’t cover water damage from a sewer backup because that’s an external source that invades your home.
-But you can usually get an endorsement to cover it, or you might be up for a flood insurance policy.
+But you can usually get an endorsement to cover it, or you might up for a flood insurance policy.
 Similarly, you can get earthquake insurance in addition to your home insurance if you’re worried about earth movement.